sonrabakarim/barlkk/_posts/2015-08-01-reflecting-on-react-native-development.md

 ## Making a device preview image
 A picture's worth a thousand words.
 Show people what your app will look like on their actual device with [iPhone Screenshot Maker](http://iphone-screenshot.com/).
 The application will frame an app screenshot inside the iOS device of your choosing and even put a slick gloss on the screen for you.
 Best of all, it's free.

+**Update 10 Aug 2016:** I received an email from Apple today indicating screenshots have been made even easier.
+Just submit one set of screenshots and one optional app preview for the largest device size within a device family, and they will be used across all localizations and display sizes.
+If your app’s UI or behavior changes based on device size, or if you would like to include localized screenshots, you can use the new Media Manager to add custom screenshots.
+{: .notice--info}

 ## Incorporating a custom font
 Avoid <abbr title="Flash of Unstyled Content">FOUC</abbr> by bundling your font in the application binary rather than pulling pulling the font from the Web.
 Font flickers could be avoided by base-64 encoding the font and embedding it in an inline style declaration, but it's easier to slip the font into the app itself.
 To do so review the [Common Mistakes With Adding Custom Fonts to Your iOS App](http://codewithchris.com/common-mistakes-with-adding-custom-fonts-to-your-ios-app/) and follow the instructions provided to add your font.